jpnurmi/znc-playback/README.md

 The advanced playback module for ZNC makes it possible for IRC clients to avoid undesired repetitive buffer playback.
-IRC clients may request the module to send a partial buffer playback starting from a certain point of time.
+IRC clients may request the module to send a partial buffer playback starting from and ending to a certain point of time.

 ### Persistent buffers